What does the term passively suicidal mean? What’s the difference between being active and passive? What are the signs and how can you help yourself?

 I’ve spent many a night driving to a bridge at three am because I can’t sleep, I’m frustrated and agitated.
 I just sit in the car, unable to get out and walk to the overpass.
 However, the knowledge that I could, if I wanted to, brings comfort.
 I never do, I just admire the notion.

 It’s putting ourselves in risky situations.
 Starving, self-harm, purging, smoking, drinking, reckless driving, etc. If you’ve ever put yourself in an overly risky situation, ask yourself why?
 I always come back with the answer; “Because it would be better off that way.”

 It can grow until you become so desperate for distraction that you start to write out pages and pages of to-do lists.
 You recite quotes, book blurbs, and completely irrelevant information all in a bid to keep your mind occupied, so that you don’t have to think about how you don’t necessarily want to be here, but don’t want to die either.

 Being passively suicidal looks a lot like regular old depression, except it can feel more intense.
 For me, depression is flat and filled with crying.
 However, passive suicidalness is alive with constant pain in my chest and heaviness in my gut.
-I don’t know how to calm it down, I still haven’t got the answer months later, but I just know that somedays it’s quieter than others.
+I don’t know how to calm it down, I still haven’t gotten the answer months later, but I just know that some days it’s quieter than others.

-One of the key ways to begin to accept and heal is admitting it.
-Speak to someone aloud, write it down in a journal or even in a letter.
-Confide in anyone you feel comfortable with; A GP, a friend, a therapist, a lecturer or even a parent.
+One of the key ways to begin to accept and heal is by admitting it.
+Speak to someone aloud, write it down in a journal, or even in a letter.
+Confide in anyone you feel comfortable with; A GP, a friend, a therapist, a lecturer, or even a parent.